trunghng/trunghng.github.io/content/posts/machine-learning/pgm-inference.md

 	</li>
 </ul>

-<b id='eg1'>Example 1</b>: Consider the following Bayesian network with the goal is to computing the probability that the student got the job.
+<b id='eg1'>Example 1</b>: Consider the following Bayesian network with the goal is to compute the probability that the student got the job.
 <figure>
 	<img src="/images/pgm-inference/student-bn.png" alt="Student BN" width="40%" height="40%"/>
 	<figcaption><b>Figure 1</b> (taken from the <a href='#pgm-book'>PGM book</a>) <b>A Bayesian network for Student scenario</b></figcaption>